CEO and colleague looking at laptop to send secure communications

 Michael Wakefield, CTO, Beyond Encryption

-Recent statistics highlight the profound impact of BEC on businesses in the UK and globally:
+Recent statistics highlight the significant impact of BEC on UK and global organisations:

-• Global Losses: The FBI reports that losses from BEC or EAC (email account compromise) have surpassed $43 billion globally.
+• Global losses: The FBI reports that losses from BEC or EAC have surpassed $43 billion globally.

-• Impact in the UK: According to the Cyber Security Breaches Survey 2024, 83% of UK businesses that suffered a cyber attack in 2022 identified phishing as the cause.
-While this encompasses various forms of phishing, BEC is a significant component.
+• UK impact: According to the Cyber Security Breaches Survey 2024, 83% of UK businesses that suffered a cyber attack in 2022 identified phishing as the cause - with BEC playing a major role.

 The average cost of a data breach is over £4.45 million, with BEC being a leading cause